-Cornell’s COI policies and procedures are designed to ensure that the integrity of Cornell research is preserved by eliminating any reasonable doubts that the research results are biased by financial self-interests, while also protecting the academic freedom and best interests of students, faculty and staff.
+Cornell’s Conflicts of Interest (COI) policies and procedures are designed to ensure that the integrity of Cornell research is preserved by eliminating any reasonable doubts that the research results are biased by financial self-interests, while also protecting the academic freedom and best interests of students, faculty, and staff.
 Part of this responsibility is to address any COI-related concerns.

-Cornell is committed to protecting the reputation and confidentiality of individuals who report ethical concerns, and will take all appropriate steps to do so.
-All reported concerns are handled in accordance with the Cornell University Policy 4.6 on Standards of Ethical Conduct.
+Cornell is committed to protecting the reputation and confidentiality of individuals who report ethical concerns and will take all appropriate steps to do so.
+All reported concerns are handled per Cornell University Policy 4.6 on Standards of Ethical Conduct.